CMPUT301F19T08/AliMama/doc/Product Backlog.md

 As a participant, I want to delete a given mood event of mine.

 **US 05.03.01** Story Point: 2 risk Level: medium
-As a participant, I want to view as a list the most recent mood events of the other participants I am granted to follow, sorted by date and time, in reverse chronological order (most recent coming first).
+As a participant, I want to view as a list the most recent mood events (**the most recent 1 mood event**) of the other participants I am granted to follow, sorted by date and time, in reverse chronological order (most recent coming first).

 **US 04.01.01** Story Point: 2 risk Level: medium
 - As a participant, I want to view as a list my mood history, sorted by date and time, in reverse chronological order (most recent coming first).